-The executive vice president (EVP) is responsible for and has authority over the overall administrative and financial management of the institution.
-Reporting to the executive vice president are the senior associate vice president for administration and finance, senior associate vice president for auxiliary services, the chief information officer, the University architect, the executive director of the Ferguson Center for the Arts, the Director of Intercollegiate Athletics and the CNU Real Estate Foundation.
+The executive vice president (EVP) is the chief financial officer of the university and is responsible for administrative services, auxillary services, and the overall financial management of the institution.
 The vice president also serves on the Board of Trustees for the University's Educational and Real Estate Foundations.
 The executive vice president acts for the president on non-academic issues in the absence of the president and the chief of staff.
-The executive vice president is selected by and serves at the pleasure of the president.
+The executive vice president is selected by, reports to, and serves at the pleasure of the president.